 New York State Pistol Licenses (NYPL) never expire.
 They are re-certified every five years, however, which includes updating personal information.
 NY City Licenses are valid for three years.

 Ready to Learn More About New York State Gun Laws?

 It is your responsibility as a gun owner to know and understand the laws regarding your concealed carry rights.
 The USCCA’s Concealed Carry Reciprocity & Gun Laws Map has been designed to help inform and educate armed citizens like you.
 To learn more about New York’s concealed carry permit application process, concealed carry restrictions and training requirements, visit the New York gun laws page now…

 About the USCCA

 The United States Concealed Carry Association, headquartered in West Bend, Wisconsin, is the largest and fastest-growing association with the sole focus of responsibly armed Americans.
-Since 2003, the USCCA has proudly supported a community of hundreds of thousands of patriots, providing self-defense education, training and legal protection.
-With its flagship publication Concealed Carry Magazine, the USCCA has more than 300,000 members and 2 million newsletter subscribers.
+Since 2003, the USCCA has proudly supported a community of hundreds of thousands of patriots, providing self-defense education and training.
+With its flagship publication Concealed Carry Magazine, the USCCA has more than 420,000 members and 2 million newsletter subscribers.

 The information contained on this website is provided as a service to USCCA, Inc. members and the concealed carry community and does not constitute legal advice.
 Although we attempt to address all areas of concealed carry laws in all states, we make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.
 Legal advice must always be tailored to the individual facts and circumstances of each individual case.
 Laws are constantly changing, and, as such, nothing contained on this website should be used as a substitute for the advice of a lawyer.